 - Email or other passwords

-Many people associate such crimes with online scams like phishing emails.
+Many people associate such crimes with online scams such as phishing emails.
 However, most identities are stolen using low-tech methods.
 There are many ways thieves obtain your personal information:

 - Phishing/spam: They send an email or pop-up message that looks like it came from a real bank or credit card company asking for identifying information.
 (This is called phishing.)